 The FSAI may exercise its authority directly or by service contracts with 47 other agencies.
-It has entered into service contracts with the local authorities; the Health Service Executive (HSE); the Department of Agriculture, Food and the Marine; the Department of Communications, Energy and Natural Resources and the National Consumer Agency.
+It has entered into service contracts with the local authorities; the Health Service Executive (HSE); the Department of Agriculture, Food and the Marine; the Department of Communications, Energy and Natural Resources and the Competition and Consumer Protection Commission.

 Each service contract includes the targets and objectives that the Authority wishes the agency to meet and the timeframe within which these must be achieved.
 The Authority has published details of the contracts and has a system of monitoring to ensure the contracts are being adhered to.

 The Authority has the power to carry out the following in order to determine compliance with food legislation: